SkylineCommunications/dataminer-docs/connector-help/connector_help/Infinera_TNMS.md

 # Infinera TNMS

 The Infinera TNMS is a Transcend Network Management System (NMS) that can provide full end-to-end network and service management.
-This driver allows you to monitor all the network elements (NE), ports and corresponding alarms.
+This connector allows you to monitor all the network elements (NE), ports and corresponding alarms.

 ## About